MathieuandSpheroidalWaveFunctions/prolate_swf/readme.txt

   functions and their first derivatives with respect to eta for the same values of m, l and c and for a set of values of the angular coordinate eta.
 The subroutine version prolate_swf calculates values for a single input value of m .
-The stand alone version calculates values for a range of values of m.
+The stand alone version profcn calculates values for a range of values of m.

  2. Introduction